Geometric pressure for multimodal maps of the interval: Pressure on periodic orbits

 \begin{proof}[Proof of Theorem B for $P_{\Per}$] The inequality $P(K,t)\le P_{\Per}(K,t)$ follows immediately from $P(K,t)=P_{\hyp}(K,t)$.
 Indeed, for every isolated hyperbolic $X\subset K$ we have Bowen's formula $P(X,t) = P_{\Per}(X,t)$.

 For the opposite inequality we can adapt \cite[proof of Theorem C]{BMS} for complex polynomials with connected Julia set, or \cite{PR-LS2} for general rational functions.
 In the latter, a condition H was assumed, saying that for every $\delta>0$ and $n$ large enough, for any set $P=P_n$ of periodic points of period $n$ such that for all $p,q\in P$ and all $i:0\le i\le n$ $\dist(f^i(p),f^i(q))<\exp(-\delta n)$, we have $\#P<\exp (\delta n)$.
-In \cite[Lemma 2]{BMS} this assumption, even a stronger one, has been proved provided there are no indifferent periodic points, i.e. such that $ |(f^n)'(p)|=1$, where $n$ is a period of $p$.
+In \cite[Lemma 2]{BMS} this assumption, even a stronger one, has been proved provided all periodic points are hyperbolic.

-In our interval $C^2$ multimodal case the \cite{BMS} condition also holds.
+In our $C^2$ generalized multimodal case the \cite{BMS} condition also holds.
 Namely

 \